aspose-html-cloud/aspose-html-cloud-nodejs/docs/TranslationApi.md

 # **GetTranslateDocument**
 > File GetTranslateDocument(name, srcLang, resLang, opts)

 Translate the HTML document specified by the name from default or specified storage.
+Allowed values for language pairs is en-de, en-fr, en-ru, de-en, ru-en, en-zh, zh-en.

 ### Example
 ```javascript